MadsRC/ponos/README.md

 5. Post-read - We, again, force the harddrives head to read every sector on the surface of the disk.

-**ponos** will look at the S.M.A.R.T. details of the disk before, and after the above 5 steps.
-It will then compare said data and represent to you a FAILURE or SUCCESS.
+**ponos** will let you look at the S.M.A.R.T. details of the disk before, and after the above 5 steps.

 It will also display the statistics for each read and write, such as the time it took and the size of the data.

+Please note that the script will take some time to complete.
+On a 2GB virtual harddrive that resides on a Apple SSD it takes around 260 seconds to complete.

+I have not run any tests on actual hardware yet.

+## Dependencies ##
+1. python 2.7
+2. hdparm
+3. dd
+4. smartmontools